SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

 That's important to understand in the midst of our fear, anxiety, and depression.

-## The JnJ FDA EUA application briefing documents
+## The J&amp;J FDA EUA application briefing documents

 The briefing documents submitted by Johnson &amp; Johnson (really by _Janssen_) are up on the FDA web site, along with the FDA internal analysis.